Seednode/errwrapper/README.md

 Dockerfile available [here](https://github.com/Seednode/errwrapper/blob/master/docker/Dockerfile).

+### Configuration
+The following configuration methods are accepted, in order of highest to lowest priority:
+- Command-line flags
+- Environment variables

 ## Creating the table
 The command database is designed to be viewed via the accompanying [commands](https://github.com/Seednode/commands) tool, which should connect to the same database.